Ricartho/capstone_fe/README.md

-N.B: This repo contains the code for API (Backend logic) for our group projet, it contains no User Interface.
-If you need to test the endpoints you can use Postman, furter information here : https://www.postman.com/company/about-postman/
+N.B: This repo contains the code for APP User Interface (Frontend) for our group projet, it contains User Interface only without buisiness logic.
+Important, the Backend and Frontend are not connected yet.